Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 # How to Multi-Sign

-Multi-signing is one of three ways to authorize transactions for the CSC Ledger, alongside signing with [regular keys](reference-transaction-format.html#setregularkey) and master keys.
+Multi-signing is one of three ways to authorize transactions for the STM Ledger, alongside signing with [regular keys](reference-transaction-format.html#setregularkey) and master keys.
 You can configure your address to allow any combination of the three methods to authorize transactions.

 Benefits of multi-signing include: